VanOvermeire/aws-sdk-compile-checks/aws-sdk-compile-checks-macro/README.md

 # AWS SDK Compile Checks

 Checks for the presence of required attributes when using calling AWS SDK client methods for some 300 AWS crates and 9000 methods.

 By default, the AWS SDK will panic at runtime when required properties are missing.
-With this macro, we shift to the left, failing at compile-time.
+With this macro, we shift to the left, failing at compile time.

 ## Install

-Add the macro with the following command
+Add the macro to your dependencies with the following command:

 ```
 cargo add aws-sdk-compile-checks